Introduction:

 };

-In the code above, the basic class base is separated into several pieces by access specifiers.
+In the code snippet provided, the fundamental class base is divided into multiple sections using access specifiers.

 NOTE: The private mode is taken into account by default if no visibility mode is specified.